 *Trains to Bristol usually depart from platform 1 (obviously check this before departing), accessible by walking on to platform 2 and walking down to the right.

+Of the many things to do in Gloucester we’ll start with a bit of thrift shopping.
 It’s a short and flat ten minute walk from the train station to Gloucester Cathedral.
 Upon exiting the station stick to the side of the road you’re on and turn right, passing with the Station Hotel and Bar on your right hand side.
 You’ll pass another large building – the Railway House.
 Keep walking until you reach the next pedestrian crossing, you’ll notice St Peter’s Church to your right – keep walking straight and eventually you’ll come to a second pedestrian crossing.
 It’s not a particularity pleasant walk, lots of grey and drab building but it’s worth it to reach our first stop.

 You should be able to spot the red signed building that reads Vintage Flea Market – that’s your first stop.